 - No contact orders, cease and desist orders or other appropriate orders;

 - Transportation accommodations if available; and

 - Services to ensure that the student can move safely on campus.

-Interim measures are granted and administer by the Title IX Coordinator and are available regardless of whether a victim requests confidentiality or that the University not investigate.
+Interim measures are overseen and often administered by the EO & Title IX Coordinator or designee and are available regardless of whether confidentiality is requested or that the University not investigate.
 A request for interim measures will not automatically trigger an investigation.
 Accommodations can be requested verbally or in writing to: